brigadecore/brigade/docs/content/topics/project-developers/events.md

 ### Short Title

-A short title may be provided for an event.
+_Reserved for future use._ A short title may be provided for an event.
 This can then be utilized for logging, categorization or visual representation purposes, etc.

 ### Long Title